Research Design in cultural sociology

 CFU 3

-The aim is to provide a common space to the PhD students of the first three years, working on comparative politics, political communication and cultural studies, to present and discuss the development of their thesis projects to an audience made of professors, post-doctoral fellows as well as of their peers.
-Besides improving reciprocal knowledge and potential networking, the research design course aims at discussing, with reference to the specific projects, the main steps in the development of a research design: from the selection of the central research questions, to their theoretical framing, the case selection, the choice of the empirical methods of investigation, the challenges of fieldwork, and the analysis and presentation of the results.
-Involving participants at different stages of their academic experiences, the seminar also offers the opportunity to develop PhD’s skills in not only discussing, but also constructively contributing to each other research, both during the sessions and in successive informal, face-to-face or small groups, occasions, that are in part already ongoing and that we hope to stimulate further.
+In this intensive 20-hour long seminar, doctoral students enrolled in the first three years of the PhD in Political Science and Sociology, working in the field of cultural studies and the sociology of culture, join forces with PhD students in political communication and comparative politics to present their work before an audience of professors, post-doctoral researchers, and peers.
+Besides improving reciprocal knowledge and fostering networking, the research design course aims at discussing, with reference to each project, the main steps in the development of a research design, from the selection of the key research questions to their theoretical framing, the case selection, the choice of the empirical methods of investigation, the challenges of fieldwork, and the analysis and presentation of the results.
+Involving participants at different stages of advancement of the academic experience, the seminar also provide students with the opportunity to develop their skills by making a critical contribution to each other research, both during the sessions and in successive informal sessions that are in part already ongoing and that the seminar intends to stimulate further.
+Students are allocated approximately an hour each to present their work, receive in-depth feedback from two respondents, and open up the discussion to the remaining seminar participants.